seasick-pete/emissions/readme.md

-# Data Visualisation Deployment Overview
+# Front-end Web Development Overview

 ## Summary

-This short introduction will hopefully serve as a useful document in the planning of data visualisation projects
+This short introduction will hopefully serve as a useful document when discussing technical aspects of visualisation web development.

 ## Web Development (2017)

 * Modern web development now has some really smart ways of deploying apps
-* In the past there was a somewhat arduous process of module loading and runtime load dependencies.
+* In the past there was a somewhat arduous process of javascript module at runtime.
 If there was a failure the webpage might behave unexpectedly
 * Thankfully, there are now package managers which **bundle** all project code plus dependencies into a single file that can just be copied to the webserver
 * These package managers allow you to maintain a well organised code, testing functionality, style management and linting
 * Webpack.js is probably the most common, however Rollup.js is gaining popularity

 ### Web Coding Standards